 Congratulations to the Winners of the 2013 GSA Map Competition

-The US Geological Survey (USGS) National Cooperative Geologic Mapping Program (NCGMP) in partnership with The Geological Society of America (GSA), GSA Foundation, Association of American State Geologists (AASG), American Geosciences Institute (AGI), American Institute of Professional Geologists (AIPG), and the Journal of Maps invites students to participate in the Best Student Geologic Map Competition.
+The US Geological Survey (USGS) National Cooperative Geologic Mapping Program (NCGMP) in partnership with The Geological Society of America (GSA), GSA Foundation, Association of American State Geologists (AASG), American Geosciences Institute (AGI), American Institute of Professional Geologists (AIPG), and the Journal of Maps invite students to participate in the first Best Student Geologic Map competition.

-This year marks the second annual Best Student Geologic Map Competition at the GSA Annual Meeting in Vancouver, British Columbia.
+This year marks the inaugural Best Student Geologic Map competition at the GSA Annual Meeting in Denver, Colorado in celebration of GSA’s 125th Anniversary and the 125th year of geologic mapping.
 The competition will highlight student research from around the world that utilizes field mapping and the creation of geologic maps as a major component.

-The top three student geologic maps will be selected for recognition and awards at a special judging reception at the GSA Annual Meeting.
-Students will post their maps (Session Posters) on Tuesday, 21 October by 5 PM until 6:30 PM in the Poster Hall for review and evaluation by the judges.
-Maps may be placed in this area as early as 9 AM Tuesday, 21 October, but must be removed at 6:30 PM following the reception.
-At the end of the reception, the top three maps will be selected and awarded.
+The top three student geologic maps will be selected for recognition and awards at a special judging session at the GSA Annual Meeting.
+Students will post their maps (Session Posters) on Tuesday, 29 October by 5:00 PM until 6:30 PM in the Poster Session area of the Exhibit Hall for review and evaluation by the judges.
+Maps may be placed in this area as early as 9 AM Tuesday, 29 October, but must be removed at 6:30 PM following the session.
+At the end of the session the winners will be selected and awarded.

-The First place student will receive the honor of constructing the Best Student Geologic Map for that year, a Certificate of Recognition signed by the sponsoring representatives, and a Brunton Compass sponsored by the AASG.
+The First place student will receive the honor of constructing the Best Student Geologic Map for that year, a Certificate of Recognition signed by the partner organizations, and a Brunton Compass contributed by the AASG.
 The student’s name will also be added to a Best Student Geologic Map plaque that will be posted at USGS Headquarters in Reston, Virginia.
 The first place map will also receive a limited run in the Journal of Maps.

-The Second place student will receive the honor and a Certificate of Recognition signed by the sponsoring representatives along with a rock-hammer or hand lens sponsored by the AIPG.
+The Second place student will receive the honor and a Certificate of Recognition signed by the partner organizations along with a rock-hammer or hand lens contributed by the AIPG.

-The Third place student will receive the honor and a Certificate of Recognition signed by the sponsoring representatives along with a GSA publication (book, fieldtrip guide, or memoir) sponsored by the GSA Foundation.
+The Third place student will receive the honor and a Certificate of Recognition signed by the partner organizations along with a GSA publication (book, fieldtrip guide, or memoir) contributed by the GSA Foundation.

 In addition, all winners will receive an offer to publish their map in the Student Edition of the Journal of Maps and the opportunity to be published in the full journal.
 The top three student maps will also be recognized and announced on the GSA Website, GSA Today and GSA Connection, AGI Spectrum, and the USGS Website.

 The competition is open to all students at any level of their academic career (B.S., M.S., or Ph.D.) who has created a geologic map through their recent and substantial field work.
-Students must also submit their map as a significant component of their research as the principal author to any poster or oral presentation session at the GSA Annual Meeting.
-Students who have recently graduated within the past year are also eligible.
-An eligible geologic map should include all the required components as described in the Judging Criteria below.
+Students must also submit their map as a significant component of their research as the principal author to any poster session at the GSA Annual Meeting.

 How to Submit Your Geologic Map to the Competition